ZHU-XU-xmu/cgMSI/README.md

 -species,                 string                    species name with No whitespace(if Escherichia coli ,like Ec) for distinguish different species

+-outPutDir                string                    the dir of the library (default at ./cgMSI/library/)

 Optional arguments:

--t,                        int                      Number of threads to use by aligner (bowtie2) if different from default (8)
+-t,                        int                      Number of threads to use by aligner (bowtie2) if different from default (12)

 ```